 1 Nutritional yeast

 These nutrient-dense golden flakes are the key ingredient to any well-executed homemade cheese.
-When used on its own, nutritional yeast—or nooch, for those in-the-know—has a natural and distinctly cheesy flavor.
-It’s excellent on pastas in lieu of vegan parmesan, popcorn instead of powdered cheese flavoring, and roasted or steamed vegetables opposed to a melted cheese product.
-You’ll also find it in several recipes for cheesy sauces, dips, and even dessert.
-Nutritionally speaking, nooch could qualify as a superfood.
-Just two tablespoons yields six grams of protein, two grams of fiber, no fat, and a boost of B vitamins (including 80 percent of your daily vitamin B12).
-It’s a truly versatile and powerhouse of a condiment—the only thing it can’t do is make bread.
+When used on its own, nutritional yeast—or nooch, for those in the know—has a natural and distinctly cheesy flavor.
+It’s excellent on pasta in lieu of vegan parmesan, popcorn instead of powdered cheese flavoring, and roasted or steamed vegetables opposed to a melted cheese product.
+You’ll also find it in several recipes for cheesy sauces, dips, and even desserts.
+Nutritionally speaking, nooch could qualify as a superfood—just two tablespoons yield six grams of protein, two grams of fiber, no fat, and a boost of B vitamins (including 80 percent of your daily vitamin B12).
+It’s a truly versatile powerhouse of a condiment—the only thing it can’t do is make bread.
 Please, don’t confuse it for baker’s yeast.

 Hear us out.
 We understand hummus does not taste like cheese.
 However, it can replicate its creamy, melty texture in certain applications.
 Three particular standouts are pizza, quesadillas, and grilled sandwiches.
 The next time you make pizza at home, skip the tomato sauce and use hummus as the base.
 When cooked, it gets a little bubbly and browned while retaining its creamy texture.
 The same effect happens with grilled foods like quesadillas and paninis.
 It won’t stretch and ooze, but it offers moisture and a silky element that complements the other ingredients in your sandwich.
 It’s worth a try at least once!
 One thing to note: hummus does contain protein, but many blow it out of proportion.
 A two-tablespoon serving contains two grams of protein, which is only slightly better than most store-bought vegan cheese options.